Orange Coast Dermatology

 You might associate acne with adolescence, but you can develop blackheads, whiteheads, and pimples at any age.
-The team at Orange Coast Dermatology in Rancho Santa Margarita and Mission Viejo, California, offers personalized treatments to help you get rid of acne and maintain a clear, healthy complexion.
+The team at Orange Coast Dermatology in Rancho Santa Margarita, Orange, and Mission Viejo, California, offers personalized treatments to help you get rid of acne and maintain a clear, healthy complexion.
 If you’re troubled by acne, call Orange Coast Dermatology or schedule an appointment online today for expert dermatological care.

 Acne is a prevalent skin condition that develops when your hair follicles become clogged with oil and dead skin cells.
 The team at Orange Coast Dermatology diagnose and treat the four common types of acne:

 Comedone acne includes blackheads and whiteheads and is most common during adolescence.
 It ranges in severity and can affect the skin on your forehead, nose, cheeks, back, chest, and shoulders.